Heat Pump Rebates for Your Home

 - Integrated controls are not required for partial-home ground-source heat pumps.

-- Integrated controls are not required in condo units in residential 5+ unit complexes, including 1-4 unit buildings that are part of larger complexes, which are not eligible for whole-home rebates but are eligible for the partial-home rebate amounts, as long as the heat pumps are sized to meet 90% - 120% of the total home heating load at the outdoor design temperature, per ACCA Manual J Design Conditions throughout 100% of the conditioned space.
+- Integrated controls are not required in condo units in residential 5+ unit complexes, including 1-4 unit buildings that are part of larger complexes, which are not eligible for whole-home rebates but are eligible for the partial-home rebate amounts, as long as the heat pumps are sized to meet 90% - 120% of the total home heating load at the outdoor design temperature, per ASHRAE 2017 Design Conditions throughout 100% of the conditioned space.

 - integrated controls must be set at or below these maximum switchover temperatures: